PLOPdotJS/plopjs/README.md

 [options] is the name that you choose to give your template.

-####Please note that if you do not name your plop repo on install it will default to the name of the repo.
+####Please note that if you do not name your plopjs repo on install it will default to the name of the repo.

 ##VERY IMPORTANT ALL GITHUB REPOS MUST BE NON SSH.
 IT WILL ONLY WORK HTTPS.